thegooddocsproject/thegooddocsproject.github.io/proposal-selection.md

 **Prepare proposal:**

 *   Develop a proposal in conjunction with the community.
 Make sure it addresses our project priorities.
-*   Find a trusted mentor from our community who is willing to mentor you.
+*   Find a trusted member of our community who is willing to mentor you.
 *   Share proposal.

 **Review proposals:**